 Voter identification at polling stations

-From 4 May 2023 onwards, the Elections Act 2022 requires voters to show photographic identification at polling stations before they are given a ballot paper - this will be a legal requirement.
+From 4 May 2023 onwards, the Elections Act 2022 requires voters to show photographic identification at polling stations before they are given a ballot paper - this is a legal requirement.

 If you don’t already have any of the accepted forms of photographic identification (listed below), you will be able to apply, either by post or online, for a Voter Authority Certificate - a free photographic identification document specific for the purposes of voting.

 Applications for Voter Authority Certificates are now open.
 You can apply on the Government website.

 For more information on Voter Authority Certificates, visit the Electoral Commission website.

 If you don't have access to a computer, you can fill out a paper form and return it to us.
 To request a form, or get help with applying for the certificate, please email email@example.com or call 01442 228000 and ask for "Electoral Services".